EnQuest seeking to sell stakes in North Sea oilfields

-LONDON Oil producer EnQuest (ENQ.L) is seeking to sell stakes in several of its North Sea assets in an effort to boost cash flow in the face of a dim outlook for oil prices.
+LONDON, Dec 8 Oil producer EnQuest is seeking to sell stakes in several of its North Sea assets in an effort to boost cash flow in the face of a dim outlook for oil prices.

 Chief Executive Officer Amjad Bseisu told Reuters the Aberdeen, Scotland-based company has launched a process to farm out a stake of 20 to 30 percent in the 4,450 barrel per day Heather/Broom field which it operates.

-EnQuest currently holds a 63 percent stake in the field, while Wintershall Norge ASA [WINT.UL] has a 29 percent stake and Canadian producer Ithaca (IAE.TO) holds an additional 8 percent, according to EnQuest's website.
+EnQuest currently holds a 63 percent stake in the field, while Wintershall Norge ASA has a 29 percent stake and Canadian producer Ithaca holds an additional 8 percent, according to EnQuest's website.

 EnQuest is also aiming at finding investors for a 10 to 20 percent stake in the Scolty/Crathes development, in which it is the operator with a 50 percent interest.